Genivia/ugrep/README.md

 - The group capture index value output by `%g` corresponds to the index of the sub-pattern matched among the alternations in the pattern when option `-P` is not used.
 For example `foo|bar` matches `foo` with index 1 and `bar` with index 2.
-With option `-P`, the index corresponds to the number of the group captured in the specified pattern.
+With option `-P`, the index corresponds to the number of the first group captured in the specified pattern.
 - The strings specified in the list `%[TEXT1|TEXT2|...]G` and `%[TEXT1|TEXT2|...]g` should correspond to the group capture index (see the note above), i.e. `TEXT1` is output for index 1, `TEXT2` is output for index